 Our research, is the promise to protect the people we love.
 Our parents.
 Our brothers.
 Our sisters.
 Our grandparents.
 Our closest friends.

 Research is who we are.
 The promise of future preventions, treatments and cures.

 People’s donations have got us this far.
 Every breakthrough we’ve made, funded by people like you.”

 The ride, cyclists and charity is supported by The Annual Hotel Conference and will be the sole fundraising event and charity for the conference this year.

-Over the past 3 years, the ride has raised £25,000 for charity.
-The Great Hotel Bike Ride will support the Teenage Cancer Trust in 2018, and the ride is aiming to raise £10,000 for this truly worthy cause.
+Over the past 4 years, the ride has raised £35,000 for charity.
+The Great Hotel Bike Ride will support the British Heart Foundation in 2019, and the ride is aiming to raise £10,000 for this truly worthy cause.